fannheyward/coc-rust-analyzer/README.md

 Settings not specific to `rust-analyzer` can be found at `:help coc-configuration`.

 ## Commands

+You can use these commands by `:CocCommand XYZ`.

 - `rust-analyzer.analyzerStatus`: Show rust-analyzer status
 - `rust-analyzer.applySourceChange`: Apply source change